facjure/pendown/README.md

 ## SCRIPTS

-Zendown comes with free tools written in Javascript and Clojurescript, to convert poems from Zendown format to HTML5.
-A sample CSS is also provided for proofing.
-Writing tools in other languages is straight-forward, given that YAML and Plaintext are well-known formats.
+A default converter in Javascript will be provided.

+Converting Zenup to HTML5 is trivial, given that YAML, Plaintext, and Markdown are currently backed by robust open libraries.

 ## STATUS

 This is a working draft.

-Currently, Zendown is being used by [Poetroid](https://github.com/poetroid), an open platform to disover poetry together.
+Currently, Zenup is being used by [Facjure](https://github.com/facjure/public-domain-poetry), to restore thousands of poems and stories.

-## ACKNOWLEDGEMENTS
+## CREDITS

-Thank you, [Ata Moharreri](https://twitter.com/AtaMoharreri), for your feedback.
+- [Ata Moharreri](https://twitter.com/AtaMoharreri), for your initial feedback

-Thank you, Sreeharsha Mudivarti, for implementing the early prototypes.
+- [Sreeharsha Mudivarti](http://lexical.foobar.systems), for supporting early prototypes

 ## Copyright & License

 Copyright © 2014, Priyatam Mudivarti.

-Zendown is free software, available under a BSD-style open source license.
+Zenup is free software, available under a BSD-style open source license.
 See the License page for more information.